maxwagner440/REInvesting/README.md

 3. Once you have both of these setup, you can now navigate to this repo on your local system and run: 'node app.js' to start the project locally.
         -In browser navigate to http://localhost:3000/ to see index.html page.

+I have included a batch file that should be adjusted based on the file path of your project.
+Essentially the file should navigate to the directory that your project is in and then run 'node app.js' to start the local server.
+Still navigate to http://localhost:3000/ in browser.

+Home page:
+        Currently a expense break down with a responsive bar chart.
+We can include income and NET income after expenses to help investors see where their budget is and where they can see improvements.
+This will need to go in its own page but for now I messed around on the homepage with it.

 More to come...